Carlos Hathcock: Medical evacuation

-After the Vietnam War
+Post-Vietnam War and health decline

 After returning to active duty, Hathcock helped establish the Marine Corps Scout Sniper School at the Marine base in Quantico, Virginia.
 Due to the extreme injuries he suffered in Vietnam, he was in nearly constant pain, but continued to dedicate himself to teaching snipers.
-In 1975, Hathcock's health began to deteriorate, and he was diagnosed with multiple sclerosis.
+In 1975, his health began to deteriorate and he was diagnosed with multiple sclerosis.
 He stayed in the Marine Corps, but his health continued to decline.
-Just 55 days short of the 20 years that would have made him eligible for regular retirement pay, he received a permanent disability separation.
+Just 55 days short of the 20 years which would have made him eligible for regular retirement pay, he received a permanent disability separation.
 Being medically discharged, he received 100 percent disability pay.
 He would have received only 50 percent of his final pay grade had he retired after 20 years.
 He fell into a state of depression when he was forced out of the Marines because he felt as if the service had kicked him out.
-During this depression, his wife Jo nearly left him but decided to stay.
+During the depression, his wife Jo nearly left him but decided to stay.
 Hathcock eventually picked up the hobby of shark fishing, which helped him to overcome his depression.

-Hathcock provided sniper instruction to police departments and select military units, such as SEAL Team Six.
+Hathcock provided sniper instruction to police departments and select military units like SEAL Team Six.

 Later life and death

-Hathcock once said that he survived in his work because of an ability to "get in the bubble", to put himself into a state of "utter, complete, absolute concentration", first with his equipment, then his environment, in which every breeze and every leaf meant something, and finally on his quarry.
+Hathcock once said that he survived in his work because of an ability to "get in the bubble", to put himself into a state of "utter, complete, absolute concentration", first with his equipment, then his environment, in which every breeze and every leaf meant something, and finally his quarry.
 After the war, a friend showed Hathcock a passage written by Ernest Hemingway: "Certainly there is no hunting like the hunting of man, and those who have hunted armed men long enough and like it, never really care for anything else thereafter."
 He copied Hemingway's words on a piece of paper.
 "He got that right," Hathcock said.
 "It was the hunt, not the killing."
-Hathcock said in a book written about his career as a sniper: "I like shooting, and I love hunting.
+He said in a book written about his career as a sniper: "I like shooting, and I love hunting.
 But I never did enjoy killing anybody.
 It's my job.
 If I don't get those bastards, then they're gonna kill a lot of these kids dressed up like Marines.
 That's the way I look at it."

-Hathcock's son, Carlos Hathcock III, later enlisted in the U.S. Marine Corps; he retired from the Marine Corps as a Gunnery Sergeant after following in his father's footsteps as a shooter and became a member of the Board of Governors of the Marine Corps Distinguished Shooters Association.
+Hathcock's son, Carlos Hathcock III, later enlisted in the U.S. Marine Corps; he retired from the Marine Corps as a Gunnery sergeant after following in his father's footsteps as a shooter and became a member of the Board of Governors of the Marine Corps Distinguished Shooters Association.

-Hathcock died on February 22, 1999, in Virginia Beach, Virginia, aged 56, from complications resulting from multiple sclerosis.
+Hathcock died on February 22, 1999 in Virginia Beach, Virginia, aged 56, from complications resulting from multiple sclerosis.
 He is buried at Woodlawn Memorial Gardens in Norfolk, Virginia.